Kuhlemeier-lab/R_phenotyping/README.md

 **Now you can measure with 2 different tools:**
  - [m] measures the data as defined in Analyse > Set Measurements...
- - [j] measures just like [m], store your picture name, and asks you for a label for each measurement.
+ - [j] measures just like [m], store your picture name, its date of last modification and asks you for a label for each measurement.

  ### How to take measurements with AmazingFijiFunctions.R ?

  Before taking the measurements, think about the scale: Is it the same for all your pictures ?
 Is it different for each picture ?
 Are there series of pictures with different scales ?

- When you will be done with managing the scale, you'll can start collecting the data.

  #### Same scale for all my pictures
  Put all your pictures in a folder and start with making the scale.
 To do so, measure the length that you want using